 Essentially, the high levels of glucose impair the mitochondria, the powerhouse of cellular metabolism, and leads to damage to its DNA.
 Ultimately, the damage begins to show up in impaired proteins and further cell decline, which leads to the programmed cell death or apoptosis of the cell.
 Little by little, high sugars in the vascular system induce inflammation, cellular damage, and death.

 A person with poorly controlled diabetes has accelerated changes that are normally seen with aging.
 Cells become senescent at an advanced pace in diabetes, and leads to the similar associations with aging, including accelerated atherosclerosis, increased cancer risk, increased heart disease and stroke risk, chronic kidney disease, osteoporosis, and cognitive impairment.
 Essentially, a person with diabetes ages faster than those without the conditions.
 Just ask a surgeon to describe the difference in skin healing and infection rates seen in someone with diabetes compared to those without.
 Wound healing is impaired and infection rates are higher: all because of the decline in the vascular system from diabetes.

-Summary Points of Principals of Growth and Disease in Complex Systems
+Summary Points to Longevity and the Principals of Growth and Disease in Complex Systems

 - Ease and dis-ease are associated with the state of the vascular system.

 Our vascular system is intimately connected with our entire body.
 Centenarians have an extremely low rate of vascular disease compared to their counterparts who died, even decades earlier.
 The vascular system is the conduit of the immune system and healing.
 Optimal health entails mental, endocrine, immune, and structural resilience.